StefaniDurovic/meet/README.md

-# A React app for finding events in different cities.
+# A React app for finding events in different cities

 ## FEATURES: